Haiku L Series Review: Fan Brings Luxury To Your Smart Home’s Ceiling

 I recommend purchasing from Amazon if you want to buy the fan and the WiFi module but not the wall control.

-If you’re looking for something a little more affordable, you may want to take a look at the Hunter Signal and Hunter Symphony connected ceiling fans.
-They are also both Apple HomeKit compatible (currently Haiku fans are not).
+If you’re looking for something a little more affordable, you may want to take a look at Hunter’s line of WiFi connected ceiling fans (Symphony, Signal, and Apache).
+They are also Apple HomeKit compatible (currently Haiku fans are not).
 Early reviews praise the fans’ quality but don’t have much good to say about the app.

 The Haiku Home App Is A Work In Progress